Estimated Tax Payments for US Expats: Rules, Deadlines & More

 5. Paying Estimated Taxes with Cash

-After reading this guide, you should have a better understanding of how and why you might need to make estimated tax payments as an expat.
+After reading this guide, you should have a better sense of how and why you might need to make estimated tax payments as an expat.
 If you still have questions, we have the answers.